 Keep it live, keep it relevant

 For as many people you have attending your event, you have just as many who likely couldn’t make it but are still interested in what’s happening, and it’s important to keep them engaged.

 There are a number of ways to do this.

 The event might be over but your work still isn’t done.
 It’s important to take all your promotional efforts and close out the event in a way that can be used for future events.

 You’ve likely collected a metric ton of photos, videos, feedback, testimonials and more during your event.

-There are all valuable elements you can compile into a promotional tool for your next event.
+There are all kinds of valuable elements of feedback you can compile into a promotional tool for your next event.
 Be sure to take stock of what you have and find ways to market it.

 For Brandwatch, we hire a film crew and take video testimonials, which allows us to create a compelling recap video that we’ll be able to use in future promotions.

 We’ve also been able to collate relevant tweets and blog comments that can be used for future testimonials.
 Don’t dismiss what you have in your back pocket.
 Take stock of what you’ve got and use it to help you in your future endeavors.